 Laboratory and Real-Life Research Advance Intelligent Choices

 Learning Sciences & Technologies (LST) graduate students follow the WPI method of integrating theory with practice on campus and in urban classrooms, researching the impact of educational technology with input from teachers and students whose learning experiences—and futures—will be enhanced by these efforts.
 Faculty and students collaborate with the Worcester Public Schools, applying and testing theories in computer science, cognitive and educational psychology, and statistics in city classroom settings.

-Researchers utilize the following resource centers:
+Researchers use the following resource centers:

 - Artificial Intelligence and Intelligent Tutoring Laboratory

-- Educational Psychology Laboratory
+- Educational Psychology and Mathematics Learning Laboratory